ctm/mb2-doc/README.md

 By default, you will only show your cards at the showdown if you have to.
 If there are no all-ins and someone else shows first and you're beat, you won't be required to show your cards.
-You can change that default by using `p default reveal` in which case any time you make it to the showdown you'll reveal your cards (which might be helpful if you're teaching someone the game).
-If you want your default to be back to what it started at `p default conceal` will take it back.
+You can change that default by using `default reveal` in which case any time you make it to the showdown you'll reveal your cards (which might be helpful if you're teaching someone the game).
+If you want your default to be back to what it started at `default conceal` will take it back.

-You can override your default revelation strategy for the current hand, by using `p reveal` or `p conceal`.
+You can override your default revelation strategy for the current hand, by using `reveal` or `conceal`.
 That's a one-time change and after the showdown your default will stay what it was before that override.
-You can also use `p muck` which will cause you to throw away your hand, _even if it's a winner_.
+You can also use `muck` which will cause you to throw away your hand, _even if it's a winner_.

 #### Discards, drawing and undoing

-You can use `p discard ac 2d` tell mb2 that when it's your turn to discard and draw new cards you want to discard your ace of clubs and your two of diamonds or `p discard none` to stand pat.
+You can use `discard ac 2d` tell mb2 that when it's your turn to discard and draw new cards you want to discard your ace of clubs and your two of diamonds or `discard none` to stand pat.

 If you type an action command before it is your time to act, that command will be remembered and used instantly when it is your time to act.
-If you realize you don't want that command to be applied, you can use `p undo` to clear all your advance commands or more narrowly `p undo action`, `p undo reveal` or `p undo discard` to just undo that aspect of your advance requests.
+If you realize you don't want that command to be applied, you can use `undo` to clear all your advance commands or more narrowly `undo action`, `undo reveal` or `undo discard` to just undo that aspect of your advance requests.

-#### `p make`
+#### `make`

-If you use `p raise 2000` as an advanced action, you will bet or raise 2000, if that's an acceptable raise, when it is your turn to ask, so if it's checked to you, you'll make it 2000, but if someone bets 1,000 and then someone else raises 2,000, then you'll raise 2,000 and the total bet will be 5,000.
-If your desire is to raise however much is required to make the total bet 2,000, you can uses `p make 2000`.
+If you use `raise 2000` as an advanced action, you will bet or raise 2000, if that's an acceptable raise, when it is your turn to ask, so if it's checked to you, you'll make it 2000, but if someone bets 1,000 and then someone else raises 2,000, then you'll raise 2,000 and the total bet will be 5,000.
+If your desire is to raise however much is required to make the total bet 2,000, you can uses `make 2000`.

 ## IRC clients